JarningGau/upstream/README.md

-Upstream codes from fastq to cell by clone matrix.
+Upstream codes from fastq to spot by clone matrix.